syncfusion-content/winui-docs/winui/Scheduler/Timeline-Views.md

 ![time-ruler-text-formatting-in-winui-scheduler](TimelineViews_Images/time-ruler-text-formatting-in-winui-scheduler.png)

 N>
-* You can customize appointment editor time format based on scheduler time ruler format and culture.
+* You can customize the appointment editor time format based on the scheduler time ruler format and culture.
-* By default, the scheduler time ruler format is `h tt` and the appointment editor time picker format is `hh:mm tt.`
+* By default, the scheduler time ruler format is `h tt` and the appointment editor time picker format is `hh:mm tt`.

 ## View header